 “If you are not prepared to never see your family, never have a holiday, then you are not prepared to be in the restaurant business,” observed Cory Bahr of Nonna in Monroe, Louisiana.

-Tim Loomis’s day starts at 8 in the morning.
+Tim Loomis’s day starts at 8 o’clock in the morning.
 It ends 14 or 15 hours later.

 “One of the main guys I’ve worked with over the years, as soon as service was done he was out,” said Tim.
 “I don’t like doing that.
 I try to be there and help clean, but if it’s not clean by 11 o’clock, I’ve got to go.”

 No one can do everything.
-While Mr. Loomis is in the kitchen with his crew, and Ms. Konkoski is behind the bar, and the hostess and servers are at their stations, the bathrooms at Liquids and Solids are left unattended.
+While Tim is in the kitchen with his crew, and Keegan is behind the bar, and the hostess and servers are at their stations, the bathrooms at Liquids and Solids are left unattended.

 Largely a relic of the past, bathroom attendants who clean the facilities and dispense mints, mouthwash, chewing gum and cigarettes, are today usually only found in big-time night clubs and restaurants, although in Japan they are being replaced with ladybug robots.

 It isn’t a bathroom attendant who’s needed sometimes so much as a bathroom bouncer.

 L & S is seeking a full-time bathroom attendant due to recent acts of vandalism on the bathrooms.
 Three air fresheners have gone missing, pennies are dropped in the toilet daily, and stickers from the paper towel dispenser have been removed.
 A picture was ripped off the wall and thrown into the garbage can!
 Two screws were holding it up.
 It had beautiful boobs on it.
 Who does not like boobs?
 Please apply in person.
 Protect against prudes.
 Liquids and Solids on FB.